phpMussel/phpMussel/_docs/readme.en.md

 "archive_file_extensions" and "archive_file_extensions_wc"
 - Recognised archive file extensions (format is CSV; should only add or remove when problems occur; unnecessarily removing may cause false-positives to appear for archive files, whereas unnecessarily adding will essentially whitelist what you're adding from attack specific detection; modify with caution; also note that this has no effect on what archives can and can't be analysed at content-level).
 The list, as is at default, lists those formats used most commonly across the majority of systems and CMS, but intentionally isn't necessarily comprehensive.

-"general_commands"
-- Search the content of files for statements and general commands such as `eval()` and `exec()`?
-False = Don't check [Default]; True = Check.
-Disable this directive if you intend to upload any of the following to your system or CMS via your browser: PHP, JavaScript, HTML, python, perl files and etcetera.
-Enable this directive if you don't have any additional protections on your system and do not intend to upload such files.
-If you use additional security in conjunction with phpMussel (such as ZB Block), there's no need to enable this directive, because most of what phpMussel will look for (in the context of this directive) are duplications of protections that will most likely already be provided.

 "block_control_characters"
 - Block any files containing any control characters (other than newlines)? (`[\x00-\x08\x0b\x0c\x0e\x1f\x7f]`) If you're _**ONLY**_ uploading plain-text, then you can turn this option on to provide some additional protection to your system.
 However, if you upload anything other than plain-text, turning this on may result in false positives.
 False = Don't block [Default]; True = Block.